THUMS – California’s Hidden Oil Islands

 Fishing in Petroleum Wells

-From the earliest days of the U.S. oil industry, drilling stopped when a tool got stuck.
+From the beginning of the U.S. oil industry, drilling stopped when a tool got stuck.

-The challenge of retrieving broken (and often expensive) equipment obstructing a well — “fishing” — began tormenting oil and natural gas exploration companies since the first tool stuck irretrievably at 134 feet deep and ruined a Pennsylvania well.
+The petroleum industry’s difficult job of retrieving broken (and expensive) equipment obstructing an oil well — “fishing” — began in 1859 when a drilling tool stuck at 134 feet deep and ruined a Pennsylvania well.
+The technical challenges at far greater depths have tormented exploration companies ever since.

 John L. Grandin attempted to recover a lost drill bit at his 1859 well near Tidioute, Pennsylvania.
 Warren County roadside marker photo.